 After disassembly, the next step is to prepare the surfaces for painting.
 This involves cleaning, sanding, and priming, each of which is critical to ensuring that the paint adheres properly and lasts for years to come.

-• Cleaning: Use a high-quality cleaner to clean the surfaces thoroughly.
-Any dirt, oil, or residue left on the bike can prevent the paint from adhering properly, leading to peeling or chipping down the line.
+Cleaning: Use a high-quality cleaner to clean the surfaces thoroughly.
+Any dirt, grease, or residue can hinder paint adhesion, leading to issues like peeling or chipping down the line when you paint a motorcycle.

 Creating a Controlled Environment:

-Painting motorcycles requires a clean, controlled environment.
+Painting a motorcycle professionally requires a clean, controlled environment.
 Dust, dirt, or moisture can ruin your paint job, leading to imperfections that are difficult to fix.
 Ideally, you should work in a well-ventilated garage or workshop where you can control the temperature and humidity.

 If you don't have access to a dedicated painting space, consider using a portable spray booth or tent to protect your work area from contaminants.